Pennsylvania Department of Health

 Observations:

-Based on a review of nurse staffing and staff interview, it was determined that the facility failed to ensure the minimum licensed practical nurse staff to resident ratio was provided on each shift for 4 shifts out of 21 reviewed.
+Based on a review of nurse staffing and staff interview, it was determined the facility failed to ensure the minimum licensed practical nurse ratio to resident was provided on each shift for 10 shifts out of 21 reviewed.

 Findings include:

-An interview with the Nursing Home Administrator on June 9, 2025, at 4:00 PM, confirmed the facility had not met the required LPN to resident ratios on the above dates.
+An interview with the Nursing Home Administrator, on January 10, 2025, at 12:00 PM., confirmed the facility had not met the required LPN to resident ratios on the above dates.

 1. The facility cannot retroactively correct LPN staffing ratio.

-4. NHA/designee will conduct random audits of facility LPNstaffing ratios weekly x 4 weeks, then month x 2 monthsthereafter to verify proper LPN staffing ratios.
-Results of audits will be reviewed by the QAPI, and changes will be made as necessary
+4. DON/designee will conduct random audits of facility LPN staffing ratios weekly for four weeks, then monthly for two months thereafter to verify proper LPN staffing ratios.
+Results of audits will be reviewed by the Quality Assurance Performance Improvement Committee and changes will be made as necessary.

 § 211.12(f.1)(5) LICENSURE Nursing services. :State only Deficiency.